hpcleuven/VscDocumentation/source/leuven/wice_2_rocky9.rst

 Prepare before testing
 ----------------------

+If you are only using centrally-installed modules, your ``module load`` commands will automatically load the appropriate modules (e.g. the ones installed for Rocky 9 if you are on a node with Rocky 9).
+Note that this may not apply if you are manually modifying your module path (if in doubt, please consult
+:ref:`The module system on Leuven clusters <leuven_module_system>`).

 If you have been compiling your own software on Rocky 8, it is possible that this software will not run on Rocky 9.
 If this is the case or if you have any doubts, we recommend to recompile on a node with the new OS.
-When doing so, it can be convenient to use the ${VSC_OS_LOCAL} variable which describes the node's operating system (i.e. "rocky8" or "rocky9").
+When doing so, it can be convenient to use the ``${VSC_OS_LOCAL}`` variable which describes the node's operating system (i.e. "rocky8" or "rocky9").

-Keep in mind that also Python or R package installations may involve compiling steps for extensions and so may need to be redone for Rocky 9.
+Keep in mind that also Python or R package installations may involve compiling steps for extensions and may need to be redone for Rocky 9.

 Conda environments created on Rocky 8 will normally continue to work on Rocky 9 (at least if the compiled components are provided by